 The number of presuppositions varies from list to list; I will list ten of them.

-- We cannot not communicate
+- We can not communicate

 - The map is not the territory

-- There is no failure only feedback
+- There is no failure, only feedback

 - The way you communicate elicits a response